mslinn/creategem/README.md

 `--block`, `--blockn`, `--filter`, `--hooks`, `--tag`, and `--tagn`.

+(Warning: only `--block` and `--tag` been properly tested.)

 Each of these options causes `nugem` to prompt the user for additional input.

 The test framework for `jekyll` plugins is `rspec`.

 All of the above options can be specified more than once, except the `--hooks` option.
 For example:

 ```shell